Blackwater Falls State Park: The Falls

 The "Great Falls" of Blackwater River 39.1135°N 79.483°W drop about 62 ft at the head of Blackwater Canyon.
 The major ledge is composed of Connoquenessing sandstone of the Middle Pottsville Formation.
 The Falls are usually cited as the highest above-ground falls (there are higher cave falls) in the state.
 A rocky prominence near the center of the Falls divides its waters into a distinctive formation, rendering its images instantly recognizable.
 In winter, the Falls often ice over completely.
 A broad trail descends about 320 ft from the Falls parking lot to a wooden walkway and overlook, while a much steeper trail extends beyond the basin below the Falls.
 On the opposite (east) side of the river, a longer trail ("Gentle Trail") also accesses the Falls from a higher vantage point.

 Other park trails and falls

-A nature trail (wheelchair-accessible) near the park lodge leads to the more distant Lindy Point overlook, affording an excellent view south into the Canyon.
+A nature trail near the park lodge leads to the more distant Lindy Point overlook, affording an excellent view south into the Canyon.
 There are several other smaller falls within the park.
 These chutes, cascades, and overhanging ledges on Falls Run (multi-ledge drop, 30 feet), Shay Run (Elakala Falls; 40 feet), and Pendleton Run (Pendleton Falls; 20 ft plus cascades above and below) are accessible by trail.